Jigsawfoley/Music/data/readme.md

-# DATA directory
+## DATA directory

-Used to store files pre-load into the database e.g. .csv files
+Used to store files pre-loaded into the database